LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 ## Conclusion

-I hope you enjoyed this post, and that it clarified the inner works of a random forest.
+I hope you enjoyed this post, and that it clarified the inner workings of a random forest.
 If you would like to know more, I again recommend Jeremy Howard's [FastAI course][fastai].
 He explains the rational behind random forests, more on tree interpretation and more on the limitations of random forests.

 What did you think of the top-down approach?
 I think it works very well.